 The creation of any permanent board, commission, department or agency not otherwise provided for in this Charter shall require approval by vote of the Town Meeting.

 Section 3-14.
 Membership in regional organizations.

-The Town may, by ordinance approved by the Town Meeting and pursuant to provisions in the General Statutes, join, determine how it shall choose representatives, or discontinue its membership in any such regional, intergovernmental organization created by state law, in such a manner as is consistent with this Charter.[1]
+The Town may, by ordinance approved by the Town Meeting and pursuant to provisions in the General Statutes, join, determine how it shall choose representatives, or discontinue its membership in any such regional, intergovernmental organization created by state law, in such a manner as is consistent with this Charter.1

-Editor's Note: Original Sec.
+^{1.} Editor's Note: Original Sec.
 3-15, Referendum, which immediately followed this section, was deleted 11-7-2006.
 See Notes (5) and (15) at the end of the Charter.

-Article IV.
-Elections and Elective Officers
+ARTICLE IV Elections and Elective Officers

 Section 4-1.
-Elective offices, boards and commissions.
+Elective offices, boards and commissions. [(6)(17)(18)]

 The following are the elective offices of the Town of Ridgefield: First Selectman, Town Clerk, Town Treasurer, Tax Collector and Registrars.
-The following are the elective boards and commissions of the Town of Ridgefield: Board of Selectmen, Board of Education, Planning and Zoning Commission, Board of Appeals on Zoning, Board of Tax Review, Board of Police Commissioners and Board of Finance.
+The following are the elective boards and commissions of the Town of Ridgefield: Board of Selectmen, Board of Education, Planning and Zoning Commission, Inland Wetlands Board, Board of Appeals on Zoning, Board of Assessment Appeals, Board of Police Commissioners and Board of Finance.

 Section 4-2.
 General.

 Nomination of federal and state officers, including Registrars of Voters, and of such elective municipal officers, boards, and commissions as are provided for in this Charter, shall be conducted and the registrars of voters shall prepare lists of electors qualified to vote therefor, in the manner prescribed in the Constitution and General Statutes of the State of Connecticut, except as hereinafter provided.

 Section 4-3.
-Town elections.
+Town elections. [(4)]

 A meeting of the electors of the Town of Ridgefield, hereinafter called the "regular Town election," shall take place on the Tuesday following the first Monday in November 1979, and biennially thereafter.
 Special Town elections may be called from time to time in accordance with the General Statutes.

 Except as otherwise provided by this Charter or the General Statutes, all elective Town officers shall take office on the second Tuesday following the day of the regular Town election at which they were elected, and they shall continue in office until their successors have been chosen and qualified.
 Officers who are elected for a deferred term of office shall take office the following year, on the second Tuesday following the day of the regular state elections; the Town Clerk, Registrars of Voters and Judge of Probate shall take office on the first Monday of January succeeding their election.

 Section 4-4.
 Board of Admission of Electors.

 The Town Clerk and the registrars of voters shall constitute the board of admission of electors in accordance with the provisions of Section 9-15a of the General Statutes.

 Section 4-5.
-Eligibility for election to Town offices.
+Eligibility for election to Town offices. [(2)(15)(18)]

 A person who at the time of his or her election is not both an elector and resident of the Town shall not be eligible for election to any Town office, and any person ceasing to be either an elector or resident of the Town shall immediately notify the Town Clerk, in writing, and thereupon cease to hold elective office in the Town and the office shall be deemed vacant and filled pursuant to Section 4-7.
+No person shall be eligible to run for more than one elective office of the Town of Ridgefield at the same election where the terms of such offices overlap.
 All elective officers shall be sworn before taking office and the officer administering the oath shall record such fact in the office of the Town Clerk.

 Section 4-6.
-Minority representation.
+Minority representation. [(5)]